nfergu/referrers/README.md

 as well as the variable names that reference these objects.
 This can be useful for finding memory leaks.

+## Performance

+Finding referrers can be slow for objects with many referrers.
+Use the following options to control the performance of the search:

+- `timeout`: The maximum time to spend searching for referrers.
+If this time is exceeded, a partial graph is returned.
+Note that this timeout is approximate, and may not be effective if the search is blocked by a long-running operation.
+The default is `None` which means no timeout.
+- `max_depth`: The maximum depth to search for referrers.
+The default is 10.
+Specify `None` to search to unlimited depth (but be careful with this: it may take a long time).
+- `max_untracked_search_depth`: The maximum depth to search for referrers of untracked objects.
+This is the depth that referents will be searched from the roots (locals and globals).
+The default is 30.
+If you are missing referrers of untracked objects, you can increase this value.

 ## Integration with NetworkX

 The graph produced by `get_referrer_graph` can be converted to a NetworkX graph using